 Before taking the matrimonial plunge or getting more serious with your significant other, you should travel together.
 We’re not talking about lounging on the beach or overnighting at a bed and breakfast.
 We’re talking about navigating unknown territory, embarking on a real adventure.
-Here’s why:

 Traveling always has elements of uncertainty.
 Will the hotel be okay?
 How do we exchange money?
 What if the museum is closed?
 The answers to these questions, however, are much less important than the way your partner behaves when plans change.
 Does he or she get angry or dismissive when stress runs high?
 Or, are you finding a resolution together?

 Spending an extended period of time together forces habits and personality quirks to surface.
-You will quickly discover what your partner needs to feel comfortable—and also what happens when they get exhausted.
+You’ll quickly discover what your partner needs to feel comfortable and also what happens when they get exhausted.

-While traveling, you’ll experience new things—new food, new people, new surroundings.
+While traveling, you’ll experience new things: new food, new people, new surroundings.
 As exciting as an unknown adventure is, it’s not for everyone.
 If you’re seeking thrills, and your partner is happy with routine, pay attention!
 You may not be as compatible as you thought.

 When stomach aches happen on vacation, you’ll have no choice but to live your embarrassing moments in front of your significant other.
-Getting over the “manners hump” can be challenging, but on vacation it’s impossible to avoid.
+Getting over the “manners hump” can be challenging, but on vacation, it’s impossible to avoid.
 Be prepared to understand what true intimacy is all about.

 If you’re nervous about jumping into a big travel adventure straight away, test the waters by embarking on a virtual trip with your partner.
 This can be a great way to try traveling, without any big commitments.
 If it goes well virtually, you can be confident that you’ll be a good team when it comes to traveling for real!